kbhadury/Shamir/README.md

 ## Usage
 This program requires Python 3.

-To encrypt a message, run `python encrypt.py` from the command line and follow the prompts.

-To decrypt a message, run `python decrypt.py` from the command line and follow the prompts.
+Run `python shamir.py` from the command line and follow the prompts.